-- 520. The need to contain the interest rate risk required the PDD to engage in an active debt management policy with the aim to modify the composition and increase the duration of the stock of debt. - 521.
+The need to contain the interest rate risk required the PDD to engage in an active debt management policy with the aim of modifying the composition and increasing the duration of the stock of debt.

 The beginning of the fiscal consolidation and the reduction in the inflation rate created a better environment for investors to buy long-term securities.
-The increased demand made it possible to issue CCTs (7-year floating rate bills) and BTPs (3-, 5-, 10- and 30-year bonds) in higher amounts.
-In 1990, short-term and floating rate notes accounted for 73 percent of the total debt, declining to 49 percent in 1995 and reaching 30 percent by the year 2000.
-At the same time, the duration of the debt portfolio increased from 1.7 years in 1993 to 3.7 years in 2000. - 522.
+The increased demand made it possible to issue certificati di credito del tesoro ([CCTs] 7-year floating-rate bills) and buoni del tesoro poliennali ([BTPs] 3-, 5-, 10-, and 30-year bonds) in higher amounts.
+In 1990, short-term and floating-rate notes accounted for 73 percent of the total debt, declining to 49 percent in 1995 and reaching 30 percent by 2000.
+At the same time, the duration of the debt portfolio increased from 1.7 years in 1993 to 3.7 years in 2000.

 As a result, the exposure to fluctuations in interest rates declined significantly.
-Given the current composition of the debt, the impact of a 1-percentage-point shift in the yield curve would determine an increase in interest expenditure of about one third lower respect to 1996.
+Given the current composition of the debt, the impact of a 1 percent shift in the yield curve would determine an increase in interest expenditure of about one-third lower with respect to 1996.